Why we exist

-- Bringing together specialists at the leading edge of audiological management and habilitation under one roof.
+- Bringing together specialists in audiological management and habilitation under one roof.

 - Enabling collaboration on research and improving the evidence base for early intervention strategies.

-- Bringing about improvements in practice through sharing of expertise at conferences, events and through professional training.
+- Bringing about improvements in practice by sharing expertise at conferences, events and training.

 Chear is an independent centre for children’s hearing assessment and management of hearing impairment.
 It is led by Dr Josephine Marriage and has six staff including three audiologists at two sites in London and near Cambridge.